 The New Mexico State Forestry Division participates in several nationally recognized programs that guide home and landowners with their efforts to prevent and be prepared for wildfire.
 The Division works with local, state, federal and tribal partners on these efforts to reach every corner of the state.
 The Division also is responsible for the release and dissemination of information during wildfires on state and private lands.

-The Division's Fire Prevention and Outreach Program Manager works with state, regional and national media outlets, interagency websites, social media and person-to-person contact to distribute active wildfire information in a timely manner.
-The Fire Prevention and Outreach Program Manager also works with communities across the state in developing their own wildland fire prevention and preparedness programs.
-Joint interagency programs such as Smokey Bear, Living with Fire, Ready, Set Go!, Fire Adapted Communities, and Firewise allow communities to tailor programs to meet their needs based on criteria such as population size or area topography.
+The Division's New Mexico State Forestry's Wildfire Prevention and Communications Coordinator manages interagency websites, social media and person-to-person contact to distribute active wildfire information in a timely manner.
+Liaisons within the Division's six districts work with communities across the state to develop individual wildland fire prevention and preparedness programs.
+Joint interagency programs such as Smokey Bear, Living with Fire, Ready, Set Go!, Fire Adapted Communities, and Firewise USA allow communities to tailor programs to meet their needs based on criteria such as population size or area topography.
 Links to these and other programs are below.

 Current Fire Restrictions Across the United States